ALT-F1/bootstrap3-pug-former_jade-node-express-grunt/README.md

 # bootstrap3-jade-node

-+ Do you accelerate the speed to bootstrap your web applications?
++ Do you want to accelerate the bootstrapping of your web applications?

 ## Getting Started

 + git clone https://github.com/ALT-F1/bootstrap3-jade-node-express-grunt.git
 + `cd bootstrap3-jade-node-express-grunt`
 + install [NodeJS] (globally)